fallen-icarus/cardano-loans/README.md

     - staking script must be executed (this is in case the wrong address is accidentally configured)
 4. All Ask Tokens among the transaction inputs must be burned.

 Here it is not necessary to check for the presence of an Ask token; the address owner gets custody of both valid Ask UTxOs and misconfigured Ask UTxOs.
 If a UTxO has an `AskDatum` but is missing an Ask token, the address owner can spend the UTxO by way of the staking credential.
-If a UTxO has an `AskDatum` and an Ask token, the address owner still has custody and can spend the UTxO in the same way, since the Ask token can only be minted to an address using a staking pubkey.
+If a UTxO has an `AskDatum` and an Ask token, the address owner still has custody and can spend the UTxO in the same way.
 In either case, the staking credential must approve, so there is no need to check for the Ask token.

 This redeemer can be used to prevent accidental locking of any misconfigured UTxOs that have an `AskDatum`.
 This is why the redeemer checks for both a staking pubkey and a staking script (the latter is if the address is configured without a staking pubkey).